TempleDSS/data-capsule-appliance/README.md

 ### Prerequisites

+#### Machine used for provisioning with Ansible
 You need to install Ansible in the machine that you are using for host provisioning.
 Refer to http://docs.ansible.com/ansible/latest/intro_installation.html for more details.

+Install python and python passlib module in the same machine.

+#### Target machine (Where DC would be deployed)

-In the host machine, you need to have ssh and python installed (for Ansible).
+In the target machine, you need to have ssh and python installed (for Ansible).

 You need to have an account to login in to the target machine with sudo access.